DenisSilent/Eleanor/[CP] Eleanor/zzz_dummy files/! Changelogs/dev. versions changelog.md

 ## version 1.0.0-alpha.12 (25.4.2025)

 * Multi-device connectivity tests
-* Fixed incorrect mail after Eleanor gets back from summer trip year 1 if Hogwarts mod is installed
+* Fixed incorrect mail after Eleanor gets back from summer trip year 1 if Hogwarts mod is installed Discord help by:
+  * `@ichortower`
 * Rewritten the events code (and modernized their preconditions) to be more readable and easier to maintain

 ---